ryancole/toaster/README.rst

 Toaster
 =======

 Toaster is a simple static blog generator.
 The goal, with Toaster, is to mimic the functionality and usage of Jekyll.
 So why Toaster, then?
-It's written in Python and feels more lightweight than Hyde, which is also in Python.
+It's written in Python and feels more lightweight than Hyde, which seems to be the current Python alternative to Jekyll.

 Getting Started
 ===============